albertovgs/virtual-university/README.md

    - **Apache Web Server**: Ensure you have the Apache web server installed.
 You can typically install Apache on Ubuntu using `sudo apt install apache2`.

-   - **Git**: You'll need Git to clone this repository.
-If you don't have it installed, you can do so with `sudo apt install git`.

 2. **Project Configuration**:
    - Move the "Learning" folder to your Apache's HTML directory (typically `/var/www/html` on Ubuntu).